framps/raspiBackupDocs/en/src/introduction.md

 For details about the different backup methods see [here](backuptypes.md).
 There you will find a decision tree to decide which backup methods is the right one to use.

-There exists an installer for raspiBackup to install and configure raspiBackup similar to raspi-config, menuedriven to configure raspiBackup with it's most important options to be able to use raspiBackup.
+To **install and configure** raspiBackup there exists an installer similar to raspi-config, which allows menuedriven, simple and fast to configure raspiBackup with it's most important options to use raspiBackup.
 All more sophisticated options have to be configured in a configuration file.

-raspiBackup also restores a backup [Restore](restore.md).
+raspiBackup also **restores** a backup [Restore](restore.md).

 All functions and usage scenarios of *raspiBackup* are listed in [Functionoverview](function-overview.md)..